gpsportsclub20/Vir_Pro/source/01_RoadMap/index.rst

    For a start, acquaint yourself with the coding terminal of your choice.

-   A **terminal** is analogous to a canvas on which you craft your coding masterpiece.
+   A **terminal** is analogous to a white canvas on which you craft your coding masterpiece.

    ---